-If you have followed the pre-action process but payment has still not been received, then the next step is to issue proceedings for country court debt recovery.
-Expert advice should be sought when considering a county court claim to avoid costly mistakes.
+If you have followed the pre-action process but payment has still not been received, then the next step is to issue proceedings for county court debt recovery

 Step 1 – Issuing county court claims